faantoniadou/DAH-Project/README.md

 **All abovementioned files can be downloaded from our repository and ran separately on any scientific environment for Python.**

 ## Contributors
-This project exists thanks to all the people who contributed.
+This project exists thanks to Faidra Antoniadou and Niamh Clarke who contributed.

 <a href="https://github.com/faantoniadou"><img src="https://avatars.githubusercontent.com/u/63123583?v=4" /></a>
 <a href="https://github.com/niamhyclarke"><img src="https://avatars.githubusercontent.com/u/72151616?v=4" /></a>